taegyoon-kim/24summer_text/README.md

     - [GRS] Chp.
 18 “Coding a Training Set”
     - [GRS] Chp.
 19 “Classifying Documents with Supervised Learning”
     - [GRS] Chp.
 20 “Checking Performance
-    - Siegel, A.A., Nikitin, E., Barber ́a, P., Sterling, J., Pullen, B., Bonneau, R., Nagler,
+    - Siegel, A.A., Nikitin, E., Barbera, P., Sterling, J., Pullen, B., Bonneau, R., Nagler,
 J. and Tucker, J.A., 2021.
 Trumping hate on Twitter?
 Online hate speech in the 2016 US election campaign and its aftermath.
 Quarterly Journal of Political Science, 16(1), pp.71-104.

 ### Session II